-Also, eLearning offeres many opportunities for social interaction.
+Also, eLearning offers many opportunities for social interaction.
 Features like social network integration and video chat help learners interact with each other and the instructor.

 eLearning is the future of education

 eLearning is beneficial for learners, instructors, and companies hosting the learning initiative.
-Save time, cut costs, improve retention, and increase learner satisfaction with eLearning.
+Save time, cut costs, improve retention, increase the effectiveness and the learner satisfaction with eLearning.

 The bottom line